Juliet-Whiskey/cyber-library/README.md

 - [Pen Test Partners](https://www.pentestpartners.com/security-blog/):The Pen Test Partners Security Blog brings you the latest news and trends in penetration testing and the internet security industry.

+## Learning & Development Resources
+A collection of resources for learning about security and hacking, as well as platforms to practise.
+[LINK](test).